snipsco/ntm-lasagne/README.md

 PYTHONPATH=. python examples/task-copy.py
 ```

-and be patient while Theano compiles the code ;-) Note: unlucky initialisation of the parameters might lead to a diverging solution witness by NaNs.
+and be patient while Theano compiles the model ;-).
+Note: unlucky initialisation of the parameters might lead to a diverging solution witness by NaNs.